StreamReader Constructor (String, Encoding, Boolean)

-This constructor initializes the encoding as specified by the encoding parameter, and the internal buffer size to 1024 bytes.
+This constructor initializes the encoding as specified by the encoding parameter, and the internal buffer to the default size.

 The detectEncodingFromByteOrderMarks parameter detects the encoding by looking at the first three bytes of the stream.
 It automatically recognizes UTF-8, little-endian Unicode, and big-endian Unicode text if the file starts with the appropriate byte order marks.
 Otherwise, the user-provided encoding is used.
 See the Encoding.GetPreamble method for more information.